asgardeo/asgardeo-auth-spa-sdk/README.md

 The `sign-in` hook is used to fire a callback function after signing in is successful.
 Check the [on()](#on) section for more information.

+> :warning: ***Since this method uses an iFrame, this method will not work if third-party cookies are blocked in the browser.***

 #### Example

 ```typescript